Celtic F.C. in European football: The Rapid Vienna affair and fall-out

 Rapid, however, appealed, citing the alleged injury to their player.
 The initial appeal was dismissed by UEFA, but a second appeal from the club was upheld and a replay was ordered to take place at least 150 kilometres (90 miles) from Glasgow.
 The Celtic board acquiesced to this decision in spite of considered opinion that Celtic should withdraw from the tournament on principle.
 As such, the match at Parkhead was declared void and a third match was held in Manchester at Old Trafford.
 Celtic lost 0–1, the goal coming on 18 minutes when after Roy Aitken had hit the post with an effort for Celtic, Rapid immediately caught Celtic on the break to score the only goal of the game.
 Worse, two Celtic fans assaulted Rapid Wien players; one fan ran onto the pitch and accosted the goalkeeper during the game, whilst at full-time another Rapid player was kicked by a fan.
 UEFA fined Celtic and ordered their next home European tie to take place behind closed doors.

 The repercussions from the Rapid Wien ties followed Celtic into the 1985–86 European Cup Winners' Cup campaign.
 The first round saw them pitted against old foes Atlético Madrid.
-Mo Johnston's headed goal from a Davie Provan cross and Pat Bonner's late penalty save from Rubio secured a 1–1 draw away in Madrid, putting Celtic in a good position to win the tie.
+Mo Johnston's headed goal from a Davie Provan cross and Pat Bonner's late penalty save from Juan Jose Rubio secured a 1–1 draw away in Madrid, putting Celtic in a good position to win the tie.
 The second leg in Glasgow, however, was played in front of an empty stadium as punishment for the fans' behaviour the previous season in the replayed game against Rapid.
 In the unreal atmosphere of playing behind closed doors, Celtic toiled and lost 2–1 for another early European exit.